Do I need to have an appointment?

 At what age can I have my pet spayed or neutered?

-Spaying or neutering can be done at approximately 4-5 months of age.
+Spaying or neutering can be done at approximately 4-5 months of age or when they reach 2 kg.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Current vaccinations are required at the time of surgery.
 Also a pre-anesthetic blood screen is recommended prior to undergoing anesthesia and surgery.

 What is pre-anesthetic blood screening?

-This is a blood test that is run either here in the clinic prior to surgery, or sent to an offsite laboratory depending on the age and health of your cat.
-It tests the organ functions, blood counts and clotting function of your pet.
+This is a series of blood tests that are run either here in the clinic prior to surgery, or sent to an offsite laboratory depending on the age and health of your cat.
+Blood tests look at organ functions, blood counts, and clotting function of your pet.
 The pre-anesthetic blood screening is done to assure safety during surgery and the ability to heal following surgery.

 Is the anesthetic safe?